SinanSalman/xsg/README.md

 *   [How To Flask, Python, Centos7, Apache, uWSGI 7](https://mitchjacksontech.github.io/How-To-Flask-Python-Centos7-Apache-uWSGI/).

 ## Source Code ##
-The source distribution contains Python, JavaScript, CSS, HTML code, in addition to a sample of supply chain game designs, including: the root-beer game, the wood supply game.
+The source distribution contains Python, JavaScript, CSS, HTML code, in addition to a sample of supply chain game designs, including: the root-beer game and the wood supply game.
 The code makes use of several libraries including Python-Flask, jQuery, AlpacaJs, charts.js, and vis.js.
 The game analytical engine is written exclusively in Python.

 ## Contribute ##
 Code submissions are greatly appreciated and highly encouraged.
 Please send fixes, enhancements, etc. to SinanSalman at GitHub or sinan\[dot\]salman\[at\]zu\[dot\]ac\[dot\]ae.